Jessyc379/getTapped/INSTRUCTIONS.md

 ### Database Design

-Briefly descripe your database structure, include a screenshot of your ER diagram.
-You can write a short summary of the design process and the decisions you had to make in designing the databse.
+Briefly describe your database structure, include a screenshot of your ER diagram.
+You can write a short summary of the design process and the decisions you had to make in designing the database.

 ### API Architecture